floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ## Objective

 We are going to be able to create, read, update and delete a customized SQL table.
-Let's take some pastas as an example.
+Let's take some pasta as an example.

 We will be using this SQL Dataset [setup.sql](https://github.com/floriancourgey/blog/blob/master/assets/prestashop/pasta_setup.sql) (taken from  <https://www.dunnhumby.com/sourcefiles>).